“The Fly” is a short story by Katherine Mansfield, published 1922.

 - Same life tragedies

 You’ll have heard of Save The Cat as a writing technique.
-(Kill The Dog is its inverse, though Kill The Dog isn’t dissimilar in function: It is used to bring out the good in a main character.)
+(Kill The Dog is its inverse, though Kill The Dog isn’t dissimilar in function: It is used to show an audience the good in a main character.)

 Often in a story, a character will save the life of an insect to show the audience how empathetic they are, deep down.
 This technique was utilised numerous times throughout the coming-of-age film American Honey, for instance.
 After the main character does something questionable, she is shown to save an insect, until eventually we see her do something really nice for some hungry kids.
 It’s also utilised in one of the first scenes of Three Billboards outside Ebbing, Missouri, to get us onside with Frances McDormand’s character.
 Mildred Hayes is presented as a tough nut who may or may not be in the right, insofar as the audience knows, so in the same confrontational opening scene the writer/director has her walk over to the windowsill and flip a beetle back onto its feet.